NRWLDev/starlette-problem/docs/usage.md

 )
 ```

-If you require cors headers, you can pass a `fastapi_problem.cors.CorsConfiguration`
+If you require cors headers, you can pass a `starlette_problem.cors.CorsConfiguration`
 instance to `add_exception_handler(cors=...)`.

 ```python